winningproduct/learn-portal/content/1-explore/08-market-segmentation.md

 ---

 ## Why
-The information about potential target markets and customer segments helps to identify the pros/cons of them and personalize the marketing campaigns accordingly.
-It will help marketers to be efficient and minimize the risk of unsuccessful and ineffective marketing campaigns.
+The information about potential target markets and customer segments helps to identify the pros/cons and personalize the marketing campaigns accordingly.
+It helps marketers to be efficient and minimize the risk of unsuccessful and ineffective marketing campaigns.

 ## How
-Following are the four types of market segmentations.
+The four types of market segmentations.
 - Demographic segmentation
-  - Demographic segmentation refers to statistical data about a group of people.
+  - Demographic segmentation is one of the most popular and commonly used types of market segmentation.
+It refers to statistical data about a group of people.
 E.g., Age, Gender, Income, Location
 - Psychographic segmentation
-  - It categorizes audiences and customers by factors that relate to their personalities and characteristics.
+  - Psychographic segmentation categorizes audiences and customers by factors that relate to their personalities and characteristics.
 E.g., Personal traits, Values, Attitudes, Interests, Lifestyle
 - Behavioral segmentation
-  - While demographic and psychographic segmentation focuses on who a customer is, behavioral segmentation focuses on how the customer acts.
+  - Behavioral segmentation focuses on how the customer acts.
 E.g., Purchasing habits, Spending habits, User status
 - Geographic segmentation
-  - The simplest type of market segmentation.
+  - Geographic segmentation is the simplest type of market segmentation.
 It categorizes customers based on geographic borders.
 E.g., Country, City, Urban/Rural

 ## References